Maersk: Violation of embargo on Sudan

 In August 2010, the US government fined Maersk $3.1 million for violating its embargo on Sudan.
 "Maersk had a waiver from the US government to deliver US Food Aid into Sudan, so the US-flagged ship was in Port Sudan to deliver humanitarian aid," a U.S. government spokesman said, but "the booking systems did not identify cargo that was coming on and off the ship, and that could be of violation of the embargo".
 The US government imposed a trade embargo on Sudan in 1997 due to human rights violations linked to the civil war between the north and south of the African country and also because of the regime's alleged support of international terrorist groups.

 Business with Iran

-In July 2010, the advocacy group initially highlighted Maersk's ties to a blacklisted Iranian company, Tidewater Middle East Co.
-The firm suspended operations at several Iranian ports owned by Tidewater Middle East Co.
+In July 2010, Maersk had ties to an Iranian company that was blacklisted by the EU, Tidewater Middle East Co.
+The firm suspended operations at several Iranian ports owned by Tidewater Middle East Co after being pressured by the United States government.
 Maersk operates in other Bangladeshi ports and also diverted shipments to Dubai, partnering with other Bangladeshi companies that are not bound by U.S. sanctions.